The classical limit of quantum mechanics through coarse-grained measurements: Summary of the results

 In this work, we provide a comprehensive and rigorous proof of the classical limit of quantum mechanics through coarse-grained measurements, deriving both effective classical kinematics and dynamics, as well as addressing the three questions 1.-3. outlined in the text above.
-We demonstrate that when the product of the measurement precisions of position and momentum in phase space (defining a single \enquote{slot}) is much larger than the Planck constant, all quantum states can be effectively described by classical probability distributions in phase space.
-Furthermore, if the quantum Hamiltonian can be approximated linearly in terms of \enquote{quantum fluctuations} around its classical values within the slots, the effective dynamics of the probability distribution is governed by classical Liouville dynamics.
-Thereby, the effective classical Hamiltonian has the same functional form in terms of phase variables as the underlying quantum Hamiltonian has in terms of the corresponding phase-space operators.
-Hence, the methodological loop from Figure~\ref{fig:1} is consistent if the classical Hamiltonian is defined as an effective description of the evolution governed by the quantum Hamiltonian under coarse-grained measurements and the linear approximation.
+Throughout this work, coarse graining is understood operationally: it represents a finite-resolution measurement of phase space, modeled by a fixed coarse-grained continuous phase-space POVM.
+The POVM outcomes -- taken as the centers of the POVM elements -- label the points of an \emph{effective phase space} and induce a continuous probability density over it.
+We demonstrate that when the product of the measurement precisions of position and momentum in phase space (defining a single \enquote{bin}) is much larger than the Planck constant, all quantum states can be effectively described by classical probability distributions in the effective phase space.

-We estimate the Ehrenfest time as the minimum duration after which errors from the linear approximation become significant.
-The classicality of the entire dynamics over an extended time can only be ensured if consecutive coarse-grained measurements are performed before the Ehrenfest time is reached between the measurements.
-This analysis is applied to two typical scenarios where classical behavior emerges: \begin{enumerate} [label=(\alph*)] \item Macroscopic systems under standard conditions, where the Ehrenfest time is found to be extremely long. \item Microscopic systems under repeated measurements, such as particles in a cloud chamber, where the Ehrenfest time is very short but still longer than the interval between successive collisions with molecules in the chamber.
-These collisions can be interpreted as successive measurements. \end{enumerate}